bartosz-zasada/use-case-executor-bundle/UPGRADE.md

 of the Use Case class are ignored.
 * Base Controller that executes Use Cases.
 Supports magic methods and passing the name and the configuration of the Use Case as route attributes.
 See chapter [Toolkit](doc/04-toolkit.md) for details.

+## From 0.4 to 0.5

+Use Case Executor has been extracted from Use Case Bundle, becoming a component that is 100% independent from any PHP framework.
+This bundle now installs Use Case Executor as its dependency.
+As a result, the namespace prefix for all classes has been changed from `Bamiz\UseCaseBundle` to `Bamiz\UseCaseExecutorBundle`.
+All service names have remained unchanged.